open-AIMS/ereefs-documentation/README.md

 ## <a name="technical-overview"></a>Technical Overview
 ![architecture overview](./charts/overview.png)
 *Figure 4.
+Technical overview of the AIMS eReefs Platform infrastructure.*

+The eReefs application is a distributed system using the AWS infrastructure (see Figure 4).
+The [Devinitions](https://github.com/aims-ks/ereefs-definitions) repository contains the code for the deployment of the services.
+It includes the following:

-Technical overview of the AIMS eReefs Platform infrastructure.
-It uses AWS Batch to manage a pool of servers, AWS S3 persistent storage that can be access by multiple servers, a MongoDB database to remember the state of all the jobs being done, AWS Lambda functions to run the coordination code that manages the scalable computing without needing permanently running servers, SNS messaging to communicate and trigger events between the different computing nodes and AWS Gateway to handle incoming web requests.*
+- AWS Batch to manage a pool of servers
+- AWS S3 persistent storage, facilitates access by multiple servers
+- a MongoDB database to track the state of jobs
+- AWS Lambda functions to run the coordination code that manages the scalable computing without needing permanently running servers
+- SNS messaging to communicate and trigger events between the different computing nodes
+- AWS Gateway to handle incoming web requests

-The eReefs application is a distributed system using the AWS infrastructure.
-Bigger components like the `JobPlanner` run in Docker container on EC2 instances while smaller components run as AWS Lambda functions.
+Bigger components like the `JobPlanner` run in a Docker container on EC2 instances while smaller components run as AWS Lambda functions.
 It uses an event-driven approach using AWS SNS.
 The custom build components are loosely coupled without direct interaction, publishing messages to AWS SNS topics which trigger other components subscribed to it.
 The message format is JSON.